claus-e-andersen/TopasTools/README.md

 The pdf entitled Topas-guide... contains teachning material (MSc level) regarding simple techniques and tricks etc.

 # Varian medical linac photon spectra
-The use of the Varian linac photon spectra (medical megavoltage x-ray beams) is described in the Topas-Guide presentation.
+The use of the Varian linac photon spectra in the file Topas-VarianBeamAR.txt is described in the Topas-Guide presentation.
+These spectra are useful for simple modelliong of medical megavoltage x-ray beams.

 # R package for reading Topas output
 An R package for reading Topas output is in the repository claus-e-andersen/clanTopas